rhine59/ebike/README.md

 ![bootloader assembly](images/2020/06/bootloader-assembly.png)

+Now that we have built the `bootloader`, we need to adjust the voltage supply to the 860c display LCD.

 ## Adjusting the output voltage from the DC Booster

 You will see that the USB connection from your laptop will supply 5 volts the `in+` `in-` side of the XL6009 DC Step up boost converter.